Year 11 General Mathematics Units 1 and 2

 - For this study, you need access to VCAA-approved CAS technology.
 VSV course notes are written using the TI-Nspire CAS and Casio ClassPad calculators.
 The textbook contains instructions for both TI-Nspire CAS and Casio ClassPad calculators.
 However, any of the listed VCAA-approved CAS technologies can be used.

 - Further information on VCAA-approved technology is available on their website.

 - You are encouraged to contact your Mathematics teacher for advice before purchasing a calculator.

-- Cambridge Senior VCE General Mathematics Units 1 & 2 (2016 edition) [Peter Jones et al.]
+- Cambridge Senior VCE General Mathematics Units 1 & 2 (SECOND edition for 2023) [Peter Jones et al.]

 - You have the option of either purchasing the textbook or the eBook.